Implementation of soft-constrained MPC for Tracking using its semi-banded problem structure

-Another efficient solver for the same formulation was proposed in \cite{krupa2021implementation}, where an extended ADMM algorithm \cite{cai2017convergence} is used instead.
+Another efficient solver for the same formulation was proposed in \cite{krupa2021implementation}, where an extended ADMM algorithm is used instead.

 Even though MPCT typically suffers from less feasibility issues than standard linear MPC, its optimization problem may still become infeasible, for the same reasons previously stated.
 Thus, the use of soft constraints in MPCT is still a reasonable choice in practice.
 Indeed, in \cite{melanie_MPCT_soft}, the authors propose a soft-constrained MPCT formulation by means of the slack variables approach.
 In this article, we propose an alternative way of encoding the soft constraints, which allows us to retain the simple semi-banded structure exploited by the solver proposed in \cite{gracia2024_ECC}.
-This results in a particularly simple way of dealing with soft constraints, allowing us to provide a structure-exploiting solver for the soft-constrained MPCT formulation.
+This results in a particularly simple way of dealing with the soft constraints, allowing us to provide a structure-exploiting solver for the soft-constrained MPCT formulation.

 This article is structured as follows.
 Section \ref{sec:mpct_mod_formulation} presents the MPCT formulation and our proposed approach to encode soft constraints.
 Section \ref{sec:ADMM_mpct_mod_formulation} shows how the modified MPCT formulation can be efficiently solved by means of the ADMM algorithm.
 Section \ref{sec:numerical_results} provides numerical results demonstrating the practical benefits of the proposed solver when compared to alternative approaches and solvers.
 Finally, the main results of the article are summarized in Section \ref{sec:conclusion}.